 - Information technology companies

-Furthermore, the university lists down the following as the disadvantages of this leadership style:
+Furthermore, the university lists the following as the disadvantages of this leadership style:

 - Business leaders may become too dependent on their subordinates